-Dress Codes For Children
+Royal Caribbean Dress Codes For Children

-Children are expected to adhere to the dress codes although I doubt very much that they would be challenged unless they were wearing something really scruffy.
+Children are expected to adhere to the dress codes – although I doubt very much that they would be challenged unless they were wearing something really scruffy.

-For boys: Generally speaking, boys would probably be fine to wear a polo shirt and chinos on the formal/smart casual nights.
+For boys: Generally speaking, boys would probably be fine to wear a polo shirt and chinos on formal/smart casual nights.
 This, of course, does depend on the age of the child but if the child in question is under the age of 10 or so this would be fine.

 For girls: Any dress/skirt or smart trousers/top would be fine.
 The main thing is to look presentable and like an effort has been made.

-Dress Codes in Speciality Dining Restaurants
+What Are The Dress Codes in Royal Caribbean’s Speciality Dining Restaurants?

 Is The Dress Code Ship Wide on Royal Caribbean Cruises?

 On some other cruise lines, for example, Cunard, the dress codes will apply ship-wide but this isn’t the case with Royal Caribbean.

 A whopping 200 answered ‘no’ with only ’12’ answering yes!
 63 people just answered with ‘who cares’ which suggests to me that the dress codes aren’t really respected.

 Is There a Dress Code for Ice Skating on a Royal Caribbean Cruise?